ietf-wg-asdf/SDF/sdf.md

 The affordance/grouping itself that carries the sdfRequired keyword is declared to be mandatory to be represented.

-Note that text strings with a bare affordance or grouping name are not subject to JSON pointer encoding as discussed in {{hierarchical-names}}.
+Note that referenceable-names are not subject to the encoding JSON pointers require as discussed in {{hierarchical-names}}.
-To ensure that they are reliably distinguished from JSON pointers, these text strings cannot contain ":" or "#" characters.
+To ensure that referenceable-names are reliably distinguished from JSON pointers, they are defined such that they cannot contain ":" or "#" characters (see rule `referenceable-name` in {{syntax}}).
-(If these characters are contained in such a name, a JSON pointer needs to be formed instead, potentially requiring further path elements as well as JSON pointer encoding, the need for which is best avoided by choosing a Given Name without these characters.)
+(If these characters are indeed contained in a Given Name, a JSON pointer needs to be formed instead in order to reference it in "sdfRequired", potentially requiring further path elements as well as JSON pointer encoding.
+The need for this is best avoided by choosing Given Names without these characters.)

 The example in {{example-req}} shows two required elements in the sdfObject definition for "temperatureWithAlarm", the sdfProperty "currentTemperature", and the sdfEvent "overTemperatureEvent".
 The example also shows the use of JSON pointer with "sdfRef" to use a pre-existing definition in this definition, for the "alarmType" data (sdfOutputData) produced by the sdfEvent "overTemperatureEvent".